 If you own or operate a company, you probably know the challenges of finding business funding.
 Relationships with banks are important, but sometimes bank loans don’t work out.
 That’s where alternative financing options like factoring, also known as accounts receivable financing, come in handy.

-Factoring allows you to leverage your existing and ongoing customer invoices into financing.
+Factoring allows you to access cash against your existing and ongoing customer invoices.
 You’ll work with a factoring partner who will provide you working capital and take over the collections of those accounts receivable in return for a professional services fee.

 When a company needs cash flow, factoring can be the quick and reliable solution to keep your business heading in the right direction.
 Here are the additional bonuses to using factoring that you may have never considered:

 If you need to urgently buy supplies, order product, make payroll or repair key equipment, factoring can be easier and quicker to secure than traditional loans – sometimes as quickly as 24 hours after submitting your invoices.
 Unlike a traditional loan, you don’t need to submit tax returns, detailed financial statements, business plans or your financial projections – saving you a lot of time and hassle.
 Banks can also take longer to approve your requests, potentially making you wait for fiscal year end or the results of an audit.
 Instead, your factoring partner will perform an initial underwriting process to approve your application – then you’re all set.

 The amount your company can borrow will actually grow the more you sell.
 As your business grows, you’ll need even more cash flow to pay for supplies as you wait for customers to pay their invoices.
 So factoring gives you the immediate ability to borrow more, and keep the growth going.
 Compared to traditional banks, you will never outgrow your line of credit, as a big enough factoring company can accommodate all your growth needs.